DKIM

 You can't list DKIM keys from DNS.
 We find them anyway.

 DKIM has no directory — selectors are invisible until you know their names.
-Trustliant probes the selectors every major platform uses, then learns the rest from DMARC aggregate reports, building a living inventory of every signing key a client depends on.
+Trustliant probes the selectors every major platform uses today; learning the rest from DMARC aggregate reports is next.
+The goal: a living inventory of every signing key a client depends on.

 Selector discovery, two ways

-Well-known selector probing catches Microsoft 365 (selector1/2), Google Workspace, Mailchimp, SendGrid, HubSpot, Zendesk, and more instantly.
-Aggregate-report ingestion then reveals the selectors actually used in the wild — including the ones nobody documented.
+Well-known selector probing catches Microsoft 365 (selector1/2), Google Workspace, Mailchimp, SendGrid, HubSpot, Zendesk, and more instantly — live today.
+Aggregate-report discovery, revealing the selectors actually used in the wild (including the ones nobody documented), is next on the roadmap.

 Key hygiene that ages well

 1024-bit RSA keys get flagged (2048 is the floor now).
 Revoked-but-still-published records get cleanup findings.
-First-seen and last-seen tracking builds toward rotation-age alerts: keys that haven't rotated in years are a quiet risk nobody watches — Trustliant does.
+Rotation-age tracking is next: keys that haven't rotated in years are a quiet risk nobody watches.

 Vendor attribution built in